 Configuring Network Names

-- Set the hostname of each system to a unique name (not
+- Set the hostname to a unique name (not localhost).

-- Check that this system is consistently identified to the network:
+- Verify that each host consistently identifies to the network:

 - Run uname -a and check that the hostname matches the output of the hostname command.